Acela timetable title card

 Amtrak Siemens ACS-64

-An Amtrak NEC regional train waits for passengers to leave Washington, DC.
+An Amtrak Northeast Corridor (NEC) regional train waits for passengers to disembark in Washington, DC.

-All non-Acela trains run slower and make stops along the route than the Acela.
+All non-Acela trains run slower than the Acela, typically making more stops along the route.

-Regional and long-distance trains combine several cars to make up a train set.
-If one of these cars needs work, Amtrak can remove it and substitute it with another.
+Regional and long-distance trains consist of multiple individual cars combined into a train set.
+If one car requires maintenance, Amtrak can remove and replace it.

-On the other hand, Acela is a semi-permanent train, so if one car is “bad,” the whole is out.
-These semi-permanent trainsets allow for a smoother ride and for the train to tilt so they can take curves faster and safer.
+On the other hand, Acela is a semi-permanent trainset, meaning if one car is out of service, the entire train is affected.
+This design enables a smoother ride and allows the train to tilt, facilitating faster and safer navigation of curves.

 Amtrak’s Acela offers two accommodation options: Business Class and First Class.
-Seats are facing both ways so that you can ride backward.
+The seats face both ways, allowing you to ride in either direction.

 Business Class

-Business class seats are in a two-and-two configuration.
+Business class seats are in a two-and-two configuration and are the base accommodations for this train.

 This class offers: